Accessibility

 Guiding courts in following legal requirements and creating accessible spaces where everyone can fully participate in the justice system.

 State courts have a responsibility to make their services, programs, and facilities accessible under state and federal law.
-Making sure that people with disabilities have access to the courts improves the court system for all court users and improves public trust and confidence in the courts.
+Ensuring that people with disabilities have access to the courts improves the court system for all court users and increases public trust and confidence in the courts.

 Expanding accessibility in courts